angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 v6.10.2

 ```
-As of writting this document, this is the most stable version.
+As of this writing, this is the most stable version.
 If you're not on this version,
 please upgrade yourself to latest version by installing node from [here](https://nodejs.org).

-Check your npm version by executing the following command.
+Check your npm version by executing the following command:
 ```bash

 C:\projects>npm -v
 3.10.10

 ```
-Install the Angular CLI, which will be used to build our Angular project and install Angular version 4 later.
+Install the Angular CLI, which will be used to build our Angular project and install Angular version 4 or later.

 ```bash
 C:\projects>npm install -g @angular/cli
 ```
-Check your angular version by executing the following command.
+Check your angular version by executing the following command:

 ```bash
 C:\projects>ng -v